szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Mass Cure: improves the power of this spell as a combat spell by improving the casting speed to 2 (from 5), and it improves the healing slightly from 1d8 + 1/level (max of 21-28) to 4d3 + 1/level (24-32)
 - Mist of Eldath: Heals 40 points, regenerates 1 HP/s for 2 rounds and prevents poisoning for that time.
 Name changed to Rejuvenating Mist

 Also, they will no longer be stopped by spell deflection.
+Finally, it can also tweak the "cause wounds" spells in the same magnitude as the "cure wounds" spells.

 All of these specific tweaks to these spells may be disabled or enabled in the config file.